ruskicoder/coursera-tool-fbt/README.md

 ### ⚠️ **Disclaimers**

+#### 🔒 **Open Source Transparency & Privacy Declaration**
+- **🌟 100% OPEN SOURCE TRANSPARENCY** - This extension prioritizes complete transparency with full source code visibility
+- **Privacy-Focused Fork**: Built upon Pear104's foundation but completely focused on privacy-first design with all tracking, bloatware, and data collection components removed
+- **No Association**: I am **NOT associated** with any data collection activities or privacy practices from Pear104's original extension
+- **Transparency Mission**: This extension is designed for **complete open source transparency**, **zero data collection**, and **absolute user privacy**
+- **100% FREE**: This extension is and will always be completely free with no hidden costs or data monetization
+- **Optional Integration**: While this extension can integrate with Pear104's premium subscription (if users willingly choose to use it), our extension provides a **much safer and privacy-based alternative**
+- **User Choice**: We respect user autonomy - you can use this extension completely standalone or optionally integrate with existing subscriptions

+#### 📚 **Academic Use**
 - This tool is for **educational assistance only**
 - Users are **responsible** for ensuring compliance with their institution's policies
 - **Academic integrity** is the user's responsibility